 The Atlas V that will be utilized will have no payload fairing, two strap-on solid rocket motors and a dual-engine Centaur upper stage.

-Once in orbit, Starliner will rendezvous and dock with the docking adapter at the forward end of the Harmony module where it will remain for about two weeks.
+Once in orbit, Starliner will rendezvous and dock with an international docking adapter on the Harmony module where it will remain for about five days.

 At the conclusion of the unpiloted mission, it will undock and perform a re-entry burn to return to Earth.
 It is expected to land in the Western United States via parachute and airbags.